dgrace022/assignment1-3420/usecases.md

 # Use Case 1
-**Title:** Determine License and Vulnerabilities Information
+**Title:** Determine Software Project License and Vulnerability Information

 **Primary Actor:** Manager

-**Goal in Context:** Manage is to retrieve information OSS package results whcih include licensing and vulnerabilities.
+**Goal in Context:** Manage is to retrieve software project license and vulnerability information.

 **Stakeholders:** Manager, Developer

 **Preconditions:** OSS Results Database is populated.
-NIST database is up-to-date with current known vulnerabilities.
+NIST Vulnerability Database is up-to-date with current known vulnerabilities.

-**Main Success Scenario:** Manager recieves accurate information about the licensing and vulnerabilites of OSS packages.
+**Main Success Scenario:** Manager receives accurate software project license and vulnerability information.

-**Failed End Conditions:** Manager recieves inaccurate information about the licensing and vulnerabilites of OSS packages.
-Manager may not recieve any results at all.
+**Failed End Conditions:** Manager recieves inaccurate software project license and vulnerability information.
+Manager does not recieve any information.

-**Trigger:** Manager makes a request for OSS package results.
+**Trigger:** Manager makes a request for software project license and vulnerability information.

 # Use Case 2
 **Title:**